What do we learn in Geography?

 The dictionary definition of the subject Geography could go something like this:-

 Geography : a subject where pupils study the lands, the features, the inhabitants, and the phenomena of the planet we live on, Earth.

-From Year 5 to Year 10 this study takes the pupils through every continent and many regions of our planet.
+From Year 7 to Year 10 this study takes the pupils through the continents and many regions of our planet.
 They become acquainted with the special features and phenomena of individual localities as well as their relationships and connections with the rest of the world.
 These relationships may be climate and vegetation, the effects of natural hazards, the cause and effects of using natural resources, the creation of economic growth or questions around sustainability and the effects of globalisation.